react-native-webrtc/react-native-incall-manager/README.md

 ===================================================
 ### Android:

+note: you might need `android.permission.BLUETOOTH` permisions for Bluetooth to work.

 After install, you can use `rnpm` (`npm install rnpm -g`) to link android.
 use `react-native link react-native-incall-manager` to link or manually if you like.